Olympics-Baseball-U.S. thrash Israel 8-1, Dominican Republic down Mexico | Sports-Games

 "It wasn't only me.
 It was all of us," Cabrera said.
 "All 24 of us are heroes."
 In the sixth inning, Jose Bautista, 40, formerly of the Toronto Blue Jays and playing left field, prevented Mexico from scoring by throwing out a runner at home.

-Sanchez, 31, who plays for Japan's Yomiuri Giants, and reliever Ramon Rosso held Mexico to two hits each over six innings, and a trio of other pitchers did not allow a hit for the rest of the game.
-On the other side, Mexico and former MLB hitter Adrian Gonzalez had a single and a walk-in four plate appearances.
+Sanchez, 31, who plays for Japan's Yomiuri Giants, held Mexico to two hits over six innings.
+On the other side, Mexico and former MLB hitter Adrian Gonzalez had a single and a walk in four plate appearances.

 "Unfortunately, we hit a lot of balls at them," Gonzalez said.
 "But the way this whole format is we control our destiny."
 If Japan (1-0) beat Mexico on Saturday, the hosts can rest until Monday's quarter-finals, but the Mexicans could steal that privilege with a two-run win over Japan.